pouniq/CarPred/README.md

 ## #10 Deployment
-I deployed my app using Streamlit you can find it in here 👇
+I deployed my Model using Streamlit you can find it in here 👇

 [App Link](https://4gm9gphzgdzfv7vgd4tda6.streamlit.app/)